luaguides

 Sparse Tables

-next visits every key present in a sparse table, regardless of gaps:
+next visits every key present in a sparse table, regardless of gaps.
+Unlike ipairs, which treats nil values in the integer-key sequence as termination points, next simply enumerates whatever hash-table entries exist:

 local sparse = {}